Everyone (Skins series 1)

 "Everyone" is the ninth and final episode of the first series of the British teen drama Skins.
 It was written by Bryan Elsley and directed by Adam Smith.
 It first aired on E4 in the UK on 22 March 2007.
-Contrarily to the season's other episodes, it does not focus particularly on one character but on the group as a whole, a first for the show.
+Unlike the season's other episodes, it does not focus particularly on one character but on the group as a whole, a first for the show.

 Plot

 It's Anwar's 17th birthday.
 He receives a call from his best friend Maxxie, who wishes him a happy birthday.
-Anwar invites Maxxie to his party.
-Maxxie declines, however, saying he will only go if Anwar tells his very strict Muslim parents that Maxxie is gay.
-Anwar declines and begins his day by being told off by his father for missing prayer, and having to put up with his annoying uncle from Sutton Coldfield.
+Anwar invites Maxxie to his party, and Maxxie says he will only go if Anwar tells his very strict Muslim parents that Maxxie is gay.
+In the meantime, Tony watches his sister Effy head off to her new independent school following her overdose in the previous episode.
+Chris also discovers his girlfriend and psychology teacher Angie has a fiancé, an Australian weatherman named Merve, who has returned to Bristol.

-In the meantime, Tony sadly watches his sister Effy head off to her new school, local independent school with fellow pupils such as shallow, unstable Abigail Stock for company.
-Chris is put-out, too, when his girlfriend (and psychology teacher) Angie's fiancé, an Australian weatherman named Merve, turns up.
-Chris is furious at Angie for her infidelity, and something strikes him about Merve, but he can't quite put his finger on it.

-Sid attempts writing a love letter to Cassie, but gives up and decides instead to go see her at the hospital, leaving the love letter on his desk.
-Putting on the first clothes he could find, Sid marches to the private psychiatric hospital in mis-matched clothes with odd shoes and socks and tells the nurse he "needs to speak to someone" and that he has "stuff going on", and finds himself detained against his will into a padded cell.
+Sid attempts to write a love letter to Cassie, but gives up and decides instead to go see her at the hospital, leaving the love letter on his desk.
+He finds himself detained against his will into a padded cell.
 Cassie, meanwhile, writes Sid a letter saying she is moving to Elgin that night and leaves the hospital with her bulimic friend.

-Michelle meets Effy and asks her why she doesn't ever speak and why Tony hurt her.
+Michelle meets Effy and asks her why she does not speak and why Tony hurt her.
 Later that day, Chris breaks into Angie's house and is horrified to find countless photos of her and Merve, and an engagement ring.
-He pockets the ring, and watches a video of Merve doing the Australian weather forecast, assuming from Merve's camp mannerisms that Merve is gay.
+He pockets the ring, and watches a video of Merve doing the Australian weather forecast, assuming from Merve's camp mannerisms that he is gay.
 Angie and Merve show up and Chris apologises for breaking into her house, but taunts Merve about his supposed hidden sexuality.